Wert1996/naarad-sdk-codebase/README.md

 #### Dapp CRUD Lambda

 This lambda handles CRUD operations on dApps.
-For now, it supports POST and GET operations on dApps.
+Refactored to have separate modules for input, activities and validators.

 #### Register New Accounts Lambda